 This is an elevation training mask.
 The theory behind it is to decrease oxygen levels in your blood causing your body to adapt to perform better under athletic conditions.
 Check out the mask to see if it’s right for you.

 Sure why not?
 But there are a couple of things you should take into consideration before dropping your oxygen saturation.
 First of all, most of the research behind training at low oxygen altitudes show the most benefit from high intensity interval training.
 So you could throw on an elevation mask while you throw some weights around at the gym but it probably won’t be that beneficial.
 Now, high intensity interval training, that’s a whole other story.
 The primary research is still out, but if elevation training masks hold true to mimic high elevation locations with low oxygen, then there may be some benefit to them.
 Just make sure you’re doing some really good, heart raising activity.
 Also, start off with the lower settings and work your way up.
 But then again, maybe you’re just training harder and breathing better.
-Have a good workout, now check out a mask:
+Have a good workout.

 1. Christmas, K., Gillum, T., Granados, J., Harton, H., Jansen, L., Kuennen, M. “Elevation Training Mask” Induces Hypoxemia But Utilizes A Novel Feedback Signaling Mechanism.
 International Journal Of Exercise Science.
 2014.
 Web.
 22 October 2015.